duhrer/flockquencer/docs/patterns.md

 ## Steps

 Each step defines the notes which are to be played or not played a particular point in a pattern.
 A step may have no notes (silence) or play up to 112 notes.
-Each step may be independent or chained to the previous step.
+Each step may be independent or tied to the previous step.

 Independent steps play all of their notes at the beginning of the step, and silence all of their notes at the beginning of the next step.

-Chained steps leave any notes they had in common with the previous step playing, stop playing any notes from the previous step that are not part of the current step, and start playing any steps that were added in the current step.
+Tied steps leave any notes they had in common with the previous step playing, stop playing any notes from the previous step that are not part of the current step, and start playing any steps that were added in the current step.
-If the first step in a pattern is chained, that means that it continues playing any notes it has in common with the last step of the pattern.
+If the first step in a pattern is tied, that means that it continues playing any notes it has in common with the last step of the pattern.
+A single step pattern can be tied to itself to play a note continuously (for example when creating arpeggiation patterns).

 ## Creating a Pattern of Steps